Notice & Focus:

 Step 4: When looking at the repeated words and phrases in Stewart’s argument, one can see a direct coloration.
 Jon Stewart is pleading with the hosts to please stop hurting America.
 The biases aired on the show are slanting American opinions and Stewart is simply trying to expose them.

-the fact that the hosts laugh at Stewart’s jokes directed at them.
-They simply try to shrug off his verbal accusations
+Step 5: An anomaly during the whole show is the fact that the hosts laugh at Stewart’s jokes directed at them.
+They simply try to shrug off his verbal accusations without realizing that they are laughing at their own dilemma and exposure.

 No comments: